From our Free Quilt Block Pattern Library

 If you cut your patches from the green chart, click here for the instructions to piece this unit traditionally.
 After you've completed the four units, skip down to 'Sides' and continue.

-If you cut from the blue chart, start here.
+If you cut from the blue chart, continue on here.

 Trim the paper away just past the dashed lines that encompass each unit.